NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 #### Locating the ReadMe
 We will focus the MVP on loading the ReadMe only for packages which are already downloaded.

+Will use ZipArchive to locate the nuspec within the Nupkg.
+Then se NuspecReader to locate the ReadMe within the NupKg, and extract it using ZipArchive.

 ## Drawbacks